North Korea raises the specter of nuclear strike over US aircraft carrier’s arrival in South Korea - The Boston Globe

-SEOUL, South Korea (AP) — North Korea lashed out Friday at the arrival of a U.S. aircraft carrier battle group in South Korea, calling it a provocation and again raising the specter of using nuclear weapons to defend itself.
+SEOUL, South Korea — North Korea lashed out Friday at the arrival of a US aircraft carrier battle group in South Korea, calling it a provocation and again raising the specter of using nuclear weapons to defend itself.

 Advertisement